Work in The Netherlands alongside your studies

 Do you live abroad and plan to move to The Netherlands?
 If you going to work in The Netherlands you are required to have healthcare insurance.
-As a rule, everyone who lives (for a long period time) and/or works in The Netherlands is obligated to have a health care insurance.
+As a rule, everyone who lives (for a long period of time) and/or works in The Netherlands is obligated to have health care insurance.
 The government calls it ‘Zorgverzekeringswet’ (Healthcare insurance law).

 You can arrange this easily online.
-It might be complicated to understand Dutch webpages, in this case you can always call the company.
+It might be complicated to understand Dutch web pages, in this case, you can always call the company.
 They’ll, for sure, attend you in English language.

 Is it possible to work alongside your studies?